mohamedsaif/IntelligentExperiences.OnContainers/README.md

 ## Overview

-See how Crowd Analytics platform built on Azure can provides occupancy insights in workspace and other location for safety while having technical fun with AI-driven  platform on Kubernetes, with detailed walk through guide.
+Follow this detailed walk through guide to see how a Crowd Analytics platform, built on Azure, can provide occupancy insights in a workspace, or some other location, while having technical fun with an AI-driven platform on Kubernetes.

-Almost all enterprises already operate networked CCTV cameras all over buildings and stores.
-Crowd Analytics Platform extend these cameras capability to include some useful intelligence on top of it to improve customers experiences and safety trough AI.
+Almost all enterprises already operate networked CCTV cameras in their buildings and stores.
+This Crowd Analytics Platform extend the capabilities of these cameras to include additional useful intelligence, to improve customer experience and safety trough AI.

 >NOTE: It is important to mention before diving into the platform that leveraging and designing AI powered solutions should always adhere to responsible and ethical principles that reflect trust and timeless values.
 I personally like Microsoft's principles about fairness, inclusiveness, reliability, safety, transparency, privacy, security and accountability.
 [Read more](https://www.microsoft.com/en-us/AI/our-approach-to-ai)

 ### Crowd Analytics

-Crowd analytics (also known as footfall analytics) is about understanding who (age, gender,...) are visiting your location, when and how many.
+Crowd analytics (also known as footfall analytics) is about gaining a better understanding of the demographics (age, gender,...) of who is visiting your location, when they are visting and how many are visting.

-This workshop walks through a guided deployment of a connected, secure and reliable **Crowd Analytics** platform leveraging cloud native technologies.
+This workshop walks through a guided deployment of a connected, secure and reliable **Crowd Analytics** platform, leveraging cloud native technologies.

-Crowd analytics scenario can be used in:
+Crowd analytics scenarios can be used in:

-1. Retail shops in many industry (like telecom shops, consumer goods retailers, malls…)
+1. Retail shops in many industries (like telecom shops, consumer goods retailers, malls…)
 2. Public and Private Parks
 3. Events
 4. Building safety and evacuation readiness
-5. Any many other scenarios
+5. And many other scenarios

-Using advanced cloud technologies can provide key business metrics that allows stakeholders to make informative decisions to improve experience and/or performance.
+Advanced cloud technologies can provide key business metrics that allow stakeholders to make informative decisions on how to improve experience and/or performance.

 ### Open Source and Azure Technologies

 ![azure-tech](res/technologies.png)

-Azure already provides a sophisticated platform to develop and operate such system.
+Azure already provides a sophisticated platform to develop and operate such a system, and the **Crowd Analytics** platform makes use of a number of Azure's services.

-**Kubernetes** became the defacto cloud native technology to develop and operate sophisticated containerized systems anywhere and with Azure Kubernetes Service takes a lot of the cluster management tasks out of your way to focus more on the solution you want to build.
+**Kubernetes** has become the defacto cloud native technology to develop and operate sophisticated containerized systems anywhere, and Azure Kubernetes Service (AKS) takes care of a lot of the cluster management tasks, allowing you to focus more on the solution you want to build.

 Key technologies used in the workshop include: